LIVE ONLINE COURSE

 Get ready to rethink your approach to UX Design.
-Learn Hang Le's step-by-step method for creating award-winning UX Design, live online.
+Learn Tony Amidei's step-by-step method for creating powerful solutions and succeeding in corporate UX.

 Each week, you’ll apply what you’ve learned in your own UX design project.
 By the course end, you'll finish with a product design you can't wait to pitch to stakeholders.